-d) Government Encouragement: The Government and nongovernment bodies have started giving increasing attention and encouragement to women's economic conditions through selfemployment and business ventures.
+d) Encouragement: The Government Government and nongovernment bodies have started giving increasing attention and economic conditions through selfencouragement to women's employment and business ventures.

 They have formulated various policies and programmes and introduced various incentive schemes to promote women entrepreneurs in the country.
 Such encouragement and incentive schemes have induced women to undertake business mentors.